grafana/writers-toolkit/docs/sources/contribute/_index.md

 <!-- vale Grafana.Timeless = YES -->

-For pages that don't have a **Suggest an edit** link, the documentation isn't open source.
+If pages don't have a **Suggest an edit** link, the documentation isn't open source.
 Only Grafana Labs employees can update to closed source documentation.

 For example, [Grafana Cloud](https://grafana.com/docs/grafana-cloud/) is in the [website repository](https://github.com/grafana/website).